chris-short/devopsish.com/content/post/100/index.md

 [Amazon in advanced talks about putting HQ2 in Northern Virginia, those close to process say](https://www.washingtonpost.com/local/amazon-in-advanced-talks-about-putting-hq2-in-northern-virginia-those-close-to-process-say/2018/11/02/9be831d6-d7c0-11e8-aeb7-ddcad4a0a54e_story.html?noredirect=on&utm_term=.779c5da9fc29): Amazon is reportedly in the advanced stages of placing its second headquarters in the Northern Virginia suburb of Crystal City.

-[Amazon exec slams HQ2 leaker: ‘You’re not doing Crystal City, VA any favors’](https://www.geekwire.com/2018/amazon-exec-slams-hq2-leaker-youre-not-crystal-city-va-favors/): "Memo to the genius leaking info about Crystal City, VA as #HQ2 selection.
-You’re not doing Crystal City, VA any favors.
+[Amazon exec slams HQ2 leaker: ‘You're not doing Crystal City, VA any favors'](https://www.geekwire.com/2018/amazon-exec-slams-hq2-leaker-youre-not-crystal-city-va-favors/): "Memo to the genius leaking info about Crystal City, VA as #HQ2 selection.
+You're not doing Crystal City, VA any favors.
 And stop treating the NDA you signed like a used napkin."

 [The Hidden Benefit of Giving Back to Open Source Software](https://hbswk.hbs.edu/item/the-hidden-benefit-of-giving-back-to-open-source-software): Firms that allow their software programmers to "give back" to the open source community on company time gain benefits—even though competitors might benefit too, says Frank Nagle.